amtzespinosa/amtzespinosa.github.io/_posts/2023-06-21-oscpath-oscp-certification-guide.md

 - [x] Information Gathering and Enumeration
 - [x] Vulnerability Scanning

 I have omitted the first three topics of this week as they should have been covered already following the **[Considerations](#considerations)** listed above.
 OffSec proposes some exercises to practice all the theory learnt in those modules - and sure we will do them.
-I have listed all the resources used to learn the topics and practice them in the full article covering this week **[here.](/posts/oscpath-week-1)**

 ### **[Week 2](/posts/oscpath-week-2-web-application-attacks/)**

 - [x] Introduction to Web Application Attacks
 - [x] Common Web Application Attacks

-I have listed all the resources used to learn the topics and practice them in the full article covering this week **[here.](/posts/oscpath-week-2)**

 ### **[Week 3](/posts/oscpath-week-3-sql-injection-client-side-attacks/)**